istio/istio.io/content/docs/tasks/telemetry/gateways/index.md

 ## Configuring remote access

-Access to the telemetry addons can be configured in a number of different ways.
-This task will cover two basic access methods: secure (via HTTPS) and insecure (via HTTP).
+Remote access to the telemetry addons can be configured in a number of different ways.
+This task covers two basic access methods: secure (via HTTPS) and insecure (via HTTP).
 The secure method is *strongly recommended* for any production or sensitive environment.
 Insecure access is simpler to set up, but will not protect any credentials or data transmitted outside of your cluster.

-### Option 1: Secure Access (HTTPS)
+### Option 1: Secure access (HTTPS)

 A server certificate is required for secure access.
 Follow these steps to install and configure server certificates for a domain that you control.